BSc (Hons), PhD, DClinPsy

 My Experience

-I am the Lead Clinical Psychologist for the West London branch of Avenue Therapies and a highly experienced Clinical Psychologist having worked in the NHS for over 10 years and in private practice for more than 5 years.
+I am the Lead Psychologist for the London area for Avenue Therapies, and a highly experienced Clinical Psychologist, having worked in the NHS and private practice for more than 10years.
 I have worked with individuals across the lifespan, couples and families, presenting with a range of both mental health and physical health difficulties.
-I have experience and feel comfortable working with a wide range of clinical, relational, physical health and emotional problems, including anxiety, stress, health anxiety, panic, OCD, depression, low self-esteem, relationship difficulties, or management and adjustment to illness, loss or bereavement.
+I have experience of and feel comfortable working with a wide range of clinical, relational, physical health and emotional problems, including anxiety, stress, health anxiety, panic, OCD, depression, low self-esteem, relationship and relational difficulties, and management and adjustment to illness, loss or bereavement.

-My aim is to support my clients whatever their difficulties and help to facilitate changes needed to reduce distress and improve quality of life, in line with identified goals and needs.
+Irrespectively of the presenting difficulties, my aim is to support my clients and help to facilitate changes needed to reduce distress and improve quality of life, in line with identified goals and needs.
 For some, this may involve a small number of structured appointments, whereas others may prefer a more exploratory and longer-term approach.
-I am particularly interested in working with people in a relational way – understanding how the relationship with self and others is developed and maintained, and how this affects the individual in their day-to-day interactions, their past and future.
-My other area of interest is working with people with physical health problems, and helping adjust to and manage the impact of these conditions, physically and psychologically.
+One of my areas of interest is working with people with physical health problems, and helping adjust to and manage the impact of these conditions, physically and psychologically.
 I have worked extensively in this field, with clients with a wide range of health concerns, most recently for a charity supporting people with cancer and their families.
+I am also particularly interested in working with people in a relational way – understanding how the relationship with self and others is developed and maintained, and how this affects the individual in their day-to-day interactions, their past and future.

 My Values